 - respiratory distress such as gaping beak, coughing, sneezing, gurgling, rattling

 - increased mortality

-Clinical signs can vary between species of bird and some species may show minimal clinical signs (ducks and geese).
+Clinical signs can vary between species of bird and some species (for example ducks and geese) may show minimal clinical signs.

 Low pathogenic avian influenza (LPAI) is usually less serious.
 It can cause mild breathing problems, but affected birds will not always show clear signs of infection.